torn4dom4n/torn4dom4n/README.md

 ## ✍️ About

-> The language can not fully capture the depth and complexity of my thoughts.
-So I'm incorporating Music into my speech to better express myself.

-One day you'll leave this world behind, so live a life you will remember.
+> One day you'll leave this world behind, so live a life you will remember.

 ## 🤙 Get in touch